manudana11/proyecto-web-noticias/README.md

 2 - Once the project is cloned, you must install the necessary modules with npm:

-> npm i
+> npm install

-6 - Runs the app in the development mode.
+3 - Runs the app in the development mode.

 < npm run dev